mmckechney/SqlBuildManager/docs/keyvault.md

 1. Keys, Connection strings and passwords saved in Azure Key Vault with `sbm k8s savesettings -kv`.
 You can also save the secrets to Key Vault in any other fashion you'd like.
 The secret names are: `StorageAccountKey`, `StorageAccountName`, `EventHubConnectionString`,`ServiceBusTopicConnectionString`, `UserName` (for SQL Server username), `Password` (for SQL Server password).
 This will only need to be done once as long as your secrets do not change.
 2. The .sbm package file is uploaded to Blob Storage via `sbm k8s prep`
 3. Database targets are sent to Service Bus Topic with `sbm k8s enqueue`
-4. The pods are started via `kubectl`
+4. The pods are started via `kubectl` with the label annotation `azure.workload.identity/use: true` and the container spec with the `serviceAccountName` set to the service account configured for Workload Identity federation
-   - `kubectl apply -f runtime.yaml` - this sets the runtime settings for the pods (.sbm package name, job name and concurrency settings)
-   - `kubectl apply -f secretProviderClass.yaml` - configuration setting up the managed identity
-   - `kubectl apply -f podIdentityAndBinding.yaml` - configuration to bind the managed identity to the pods
-   - `kubectl apply -f basic_deploy_keyvault.yaml` - deployment to create the pods
 5. The pods, leveraging the Managed Identity assigned to them when they were created, accessed the Key Vault and retrieves the secrets
 6. Monitor progress via `sbm k8s monitor`
 7. The pods start processing messages from the Service Bus Topic...